Arcadesys/blindtab/README.md

    - The Previous/Next buttons
    - Clicking/tapping on the left or right side of the lyrics display
    - Using keyboard arrow keys (left/right or up/down) or spacebar
+   - Auto-scroll feature (toggle with the "Auto-Scroll" button or press 'P')
 3. Adjust font size with the A+/A- buttons
 4. Toggle between light and dark themes with the sun/moon button
 5. Click "Select Key" to open a dropdown menu with all available keys
 6. Toggle between sharps and flats notation with the "Use ♭" button
+7. Control auto-scroll speed by adjusting the BPM value

 ## Current Song